LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: : LOcalization with Channel Uncertainty and Sporadic Energy

-Next, we broadcast $I_s$ to \(\mathbb{R}^{d_{\tilde{X}}}\) to match the dimension of $\tilde{F}$ and perform element-wise addition on $I_c$ and $I_s$ to estimate the information entropy.
+\newsn{Next, we broadcast $I_s$ to \(\mathbb{R}^{d_{\tilde{X}}}\) to match the dimension of $\tilde{F}$ and perform element-wise addition on $I_c$ and $I_s$ to estimate the information entropy.
 Finally, the \textit{sigmoid} function, $\sigma$, maps the results between 0 and 1, where a value closer to 1 indicates higher information availability and vice versa.
-Therefore, the information entropy is defined as:
+Therefore, the confidence score is defined as:}